462A.17 Powers and duties of trustee.

 (c) require the agency to account as if it were the trustee of any express trust for the holders of such notes or bonds;

 (d) enjoin any acts or things which may be unlawful or in violation of the rights of holders of such notes or bonds; or

 (e) declare all such notes or bonds due and payable, and if all defaults shall be made good, then, with the consent of the holders of 25 percent of the principal amount of such notes or bonds then outstanding, the trustee may annul such declaration and consequences.

 Subd.
 2. Other necessary or appropriate powers.
 In addition to the powers specifically granted herein, the trustee shall have and possess all of the powers necessary or appropriate for the exercise of any functions specifically set forth herein or incident to the general representation of bondholders or noteholders in the enforcement and protection of their rights.

 Subd.
 3. Ramsey county venue; notice of principal due.
-The venue of any action or proceedings brought by the trustees under sections 462A.01 to 462A.24, shall be in Ramsey county.
-Before declaring the principal of notes or bonds due and payable, the trustee shall first give 30 days notice in writing to the governor, to the agency and to the state treasurer.
+The venue of any action or proceedings brought by the trustees under this chapter, shall be in Ramsey county.
+Before declaring the principal of notes or bonds due and payable, the trustee shall first give 30 days' notice in writing to the governor, to the agency and to the state treasurer.

 Official Publication of the State of Minnesota